Triumph Herald: Herald & Herald S (948 cc)

 Towards the end of the 1950s Standard-Triumph offered a range of two-seater Triumph sports cars alongside its Standard saloons, the Standard Eight and Standard Ten, powered by a small (803 cc or 948 cc) 4-cylinder engine, which by the late 1950s were due for an update.
 Standard-Triumph therefore started work on the Herald.
 The choice of the Herald name suggests that the car was originally intended to be marketed as a Standard, as it fits the model-naming scheme of the time (Ensign, Pennant and Standard itself).
 But by 1959 it was felt that the Triumph name had more brand equity, and the Standard name was phased out in Britain after 1963.

 Giovanni Michelotti was commissioned to style the car by the Standard-Triumph board, encouraged by chief engineer Harry Webster, and quickly produced designs for a two-door saloon with a large glass area that gave 93 per cent all-round visibility in the saloon variant and the "razor-edge" looks to which many makers were turning.
 As Fisher & Ludlow, Standard-Triumph's body suppliers became part of an uncooperative British Motor Corporation, it was decided that the car should have a separate chassis rather than adopting the newer unitary construction.
 The main body tub was bolted to the chassis and the whole front end hinged forward to allow access to the engine.
 Every panel – including the sills and roof – could be unbolted from the car so that different body styles could be easily built on the same chassis.
 As an addition to the original coupé and saloon models, a convertible was introduced in 1960.

 The Standard Pennant's 4-cylinder 948 cc OHV Standard SC engine and 4 speed manual gearbox was used with synchromesh on the top three gears and remote gear shift and driving the rear wheels.
 Most of the engine parts were previously used in the Standard 8/10.
 The rack and pinion steering afforded the Herald a tight 25 ft turning circle.
-Coil and double-wishbone front suspension was fitted, while the rear suspension, a new departure for Triumph, offered "limited" independent springing via a single transverse leaf-spring bolted to the top of the final drive unit and swing axles.
+At the front coil and double-wishbone front suspension was fitted which was in time directly copied by such as Lotus, the Bill Thomas Cheetah and Reliant.
+The rear suspension, in a new departure for Triumph, offered "limited" independent springing via a single transverse leaf-spring bolted to the top of the final drive unit and swing axles.